YWCA Lancaster’s 20th Annual Race Against Racism

-19 years running, this annual 5k run/walk through Historic Lancaster is the longest consecutive-running Race Against Racism in the United States, is a staple of our community and is a family-friendly way to take a stand against racism.
+We are excited to celebrate 20 years running in 2018!
+This annual 5k run/walk through historic Lancaster is the longest consecutive-running Race Against Racism in the United States, is a staple of our community and is a family-friendly way to take a stand against racism.

 Why We Race Against Racism

 We’re at a crucial point as a nation, and we believe that fighting racism is more important than ever.
 It starts with recognizing our country’s long history with racism and its impact on our systems, structures, and institutions.
 If we want a just, peaceful society, it is our mutual responsibility to address racism.
 The Race Against Racism funds YWCA Lancaster’s Social Justice and Advocacy programs, and supports those who seek peace, justice, freedom and dignity for all.

 The only way to register, is in person at YWCA Lancaster, 110 N. Lime Street, or you can register the day of the race.
 Look for our registration table on Lime Street the day of the race.

 All registration fees are non-refundable.

 - $30 – Adult/Team Registration through April 13, 2018

 - $35 – Adult Registration, April 14 through Race Day, April 28, 2018

 - $12 – Child Registration (14 years or younger).
 Scholarships are available for children.
 To learn more, call 717.393.1735 and ask for the Race Against Racism Coordinator.

 Registration includes a t-shirt and a reusable Race Against Racism water bottle, while supplies last.
 T-shirts are printed by our amazing partner Brenneman Printing.